nat649/cpuY-iOS/README.md

+# this repo will be archived and no more release on this repo
+# go to this new repo https://github.com/cpuY-team/cpuY-iOS

 cpuY is an app for ios (and probably android later) with no ads and free

 but what is cpuY. cpuY is a app made for monitor your phone